Meals for Road Trips: Easy Ideas for Athletes

 Meals for Road Trips: Ideas for Athletes

-You are now set with a variety of ideas for meals athletes can enjoy on their next road trip.
 Athletes should remember to plan ahead to ensure they have the right foods and drinks available to support their sports nutrition needs throughout the trip.

 For additional sports nutrition tips for travel, check out my blog: 10 Healthy Gas Station Snacks for Athletes.

-Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List
+Join the Nutrition By Mandy Email List & Get a Free Weekly Meal Planner Template

 Click HERE to join the Nutrition By Mandy e-mail list.
-When you join you will receive a free athlete’s grocery list to print and take with you to the store.
+When you join you will receive a free weekly meal planner template to download and plan out your meals for the week.

 About the Author

-Mandy is a Sports Dietitian Nutritionist in the San Antonio, TX area.
+Mandy Tyler is a Sports Dietitian Nutritionist in the San Antonio, TX area.
 She is a Registered and Licensed Dietitian, a Board-Certified Specialist in Sports Dietetics, a Licensed Athletic Trainer, and is a Certified Exercise Physiologist through the American College of Sports Medicine.
 Mandy has experience working with athletes at the high school, collegiate, and professional levels.
 She believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.
-Learn more about the work Mandy does here.